Logo

 I am a solid AI convert now.
 The experience was phenomenal.

 What surprised me wasn't that it could generate code.
 I expected that.
 What surprised me was the discipline it forced.
-Not writing code yourself means being precise about what you actually want.
-That precision made the product better.
-I could focus entirely on the idea itself, refine it, challenge it, test it, and build it through words alone.
+Describing what you want means being precise about everything.
+My process was to describe the idea, expand it, come at it from multiple angles, build a proof of concept to validate the idea, and then finally apply it to the platform as a whole.
+The precision made the product better.
+I was able to focus entirely on the ideas, refine them, challenge them, test them, and build them through words alone.

 What Was Actually Hard